AnnaVargova/AutomationShield_wiki/FloatShield.md

 ![float_pcb](https://user-images.githubusercontent.com/18485913/71244839-b4081200-2313-11ea-8cb3-41aff3b5493e.png)

-The electronic schematics of the FloatShield are shown in Fig. X, while some parts are visible on the photograph in Fig. X as well.

-The TOF sensor and the fan are only represented by their connectors, while we assume that 12 V external power is drawn through the VIN pin of the Arduino.
-The fan is powered by an N-channel MOSFET (l), and driven by the D3 PWM capable microcontroller pin through an 1 kΩ current limiting resistor (m).
-Floating states are handled by 10 kΩ pull-down resistor (n), while a diode (o) ensures back electromotive-force (EMF) protection.
-A connector (p) finally leads to the fan terminals.
-Since the fan requires 12 V and more current than the USB powered Arduino can handle, a separate wall adapter power supply is required to operate the device.
-Since the TOF sensor is integrated to a convenient open-source breakout board, it can be effortlessly connected (q) to the I2C bus of the Arduino (SDA,SCL).
-Finally, the potentiometer (r) runner is attached to the A0 ADC capable pin of the board.
+The fan and the TOF sensor are only represented by their connectors, **J1** and **J2**, respectively, while we assume that 12 V external power is drawn through the VIN pin of the Arduino.

+The fan is powered by an N-channel MOSFET **C1** (l), and driven by the D3 PWM capable microcontroller pin through an 1 kΩ current limiting resistor **R1** (m).
+Floating states are handled by a 10 kΩ pull-down resistor **R2** (n), while a diode **D1** (o) ensures back electromotive-force (EMF) protection.
+A connector (p) finally leads to the fan terminals **J2**.
+Since the fan requires 12 V and more current than the USB-powered Arduino can handle, a separate wall adapter power supply is required to operate the device.

+The TOF sensor is integrated to a convenient open-source breakout board, thus it can be effortlessly connected (q) to the I2C bus of the Arduino (SDA,SCL).

+Finally, the potentiometer **POT1** (r) runner is attached to the A0 ADC capable pin of the board.

 ## <a name="parts"/>Parts
 To make an FloatShield either on a PCB or on a breadboard you will need the following parts or their similar equivalents: